mhs/t2-allocation/README.md

 We host our staging environment as github pages.

-You can create a staging version of you current branch by executing:
+You can create a staging version of your current branch by executing:

     grunt deploy:staging